Q: What is Krav Maga?

 Urban Kombat is part of the global certifying body KMG – Krav Maga Global.

 Becoming a member of KMG allows you to be graded by certified civilian instructors, and Master instructors on the Global Instructor Team.
 Included in your membership fee is your KMG membership portfolio used for recording your progress in Krav Maga including your ranks and any courses, certifications, seminars and training camps you attend.

 Kids Uniform is comprised of a KMG Krav Juniors TShirt and black cotton pants.
 This is $50.

 Adults uniform is a dri-fit KMG TShirt, which is $30.

 Q: What if I go away or get sick or injured, can I stop payments.

-No problem for recurring fortnightly options.
-If you know you are going away and want to freeze your payments, just email Garth with the dates you’ll be away.
+No problem for recurring fortnightly payments.
+If you know you are going away for more than a month and want to freeze your payments, just email Garth with the dates you’ll be away.